 A Panel member should inform the Chair that the nature of the matter creates an occasion for a conflict of interest and may request to be excused from participation.
 Similarly, all issues relating to conflict of interest should be raised by the student and settled before the Panel begins consideration of the matter.
 Questions relating to conflict of interest may not be raised after the Panel has reached decisions, nor may they be grounds for appeal of the hearing results.

 The foregoing provisions are intended not to be inclusive of all possible situations of conflict of interest, but rather to provide guidance.
 It is the intention of these provisions to enable the Panel to avoid both the appearance and the reality of conflict of interest so that the community will have confidence in the fairness of the proceedings.
 In case of doubt, the Chair and panel member should assume that a potential conflict of interest exists.

-i.
+j.
 Advisor Assistance.
 As an alternative or in addition to utilizing a university-trained advisor, the Respondent and Complainant have the right to be assisted by an advisor of their choosing during the conduct process and at the hearing.
 The role of the advisor is to provide support and assistance in understanding and navigating this process.
-To protect the privacy of those involved, all advisors not
+To protect the privacy of those involved, all advisors not trained by Community Standards are required to sign a confidentiality agreement prior to attending an interview or otherwise participating in the University's process.